 Education Resources web page at NCO

-Marty requested feedback on what to include on the Education Resources web site within the NCO’s site.
+Downs requested feedback on what to include on the Education Resources web site within the NCO’s site.

 Citizen Science – Elena Sparrow

 The Citizen Science Association conference is scheduled for May 17 – 20 in Minneapolis, MN.
 EOC members are encouraged to join.
 There are many valuable workshops including “Learn how to visualize data” that EOC members may be interested in.